 Summer Reading Requirement– Ninth Grade

-I. Each rising ninth-grader (regulars and honors) is required to read Ernest Gaines' A Lesson Before Dying.
+I. Each rising ninth-grader (regulars and honors) is required to read Ernest Hemingway's The Old Man and the Sea.
 This novel will be quizzed the first week of school and will be the basis of the year’s first writing assignments.

 III.
 Each student will also read one book from the list below.
 Early in the year, students will write a short in-class essay on a topic from this book.
 Please have access to a copy of this novel when school starts.